siddheshghule/Kotlin-notes/README.md

 #### Set
 Is a group of UNIQUE elements.
 The order has no significance
 We can go through the elements one by one(iterate over them), but the order is not defined

 #### Map

+A set of key-value pair.  (keys are sets, as the keys are always unique)
+Keys are unique(set)
+Each key maps to exactly one value
+Values can have duplicates.
+Eg. {1=one,2-two,5=five} OR a Dictionary

+#### Iterator

+An iterator is an object that loops through elements of a collection.
+They are used when applying a same operation to all the elements.

+### List and ArrayList